MarynaOzkara/MarynaOzkara/README.md

 ## About Me:

-I'm a passionate for programming, enjoy working with code and have desire to learn and grow to strong IT - spesialist.
+I'm a passionate of programming, enjoy working with code and have desire to learn and grow to strong IT - spesialist.
 I have completed Full Stack Developer course.

 I have actively participated in group projects focused on the creation of web applications, as well as individual website development, with technologies such as: